bootdotdev/curriculum/README.md

 ### Should I get started even though the program is not "complete"?

-**Yes you should get started.** This curriculum will never be complete - we will always be improving and addting to it.
-This document is intended to show our future plans so that you can know how we care deeply about the quality of the program and will always be improving it.
+**Yes you should get started.** This curriculum will never be "complete" in the same sense the YouTube will never be "complete" - there is new content daily.
+We care deeply about the quality of this program and will always be improving and adding to it.

 ### Will Boot.dev help my find my first job?